Citizen science: a collaboration between science and society

 • Location: Brasserie le Dôme - 2 Avenue Georges Clémenceau, Montpellier

-These collaborations between scientists and citizens, between laboratories, observers, and associations, take many forms and reveal a wide diversity of disciplines, actors, and subjects.
-All have a common goal: to produce scientific knowledge through active collaboration between the scientific community and civil society.
+These collaborations between scientists and citizens, between laboratories, observers, and organizations, take many forms and encompass a wide range of disciplines, stakeholders, and topics.
+All share a common goal: to generate scientific knowledge through active collaboration between the scientific community and civil society.

-To discuss this topic of science and society, three multidisciplinary experts will answer questions from the audience live:
+To discuss this topic at the intersection of science and society, three multidisciplinary experts will answer questions from the audience live:

-• Dominique Desclaux, Doctor of Biology, researcher in agronomy and genetics at INRAE, co-winner of the 2022 Participatory Research Award with the program "From Seed to Plate" – INRAE Occitanie-Montpellier (DiaScope)
+• Dominique Desclaux, Ph.D. in Biology, researcher in agronomy and genetics at INRAE, co-winner of the 2022 Participatory Research Award for the “From Seed to Plate” program – INRAE Occitanie-Montpellier (DiaScope)

-• Andrea P. Sosa Varrotti, Doctor of Social Sciences and Rural Studies, researcher in agroecology at the National Scientific and Technical Research Council (CONICET, Argentina), Professor of Sociology at the University of Buenos Aires.
-Guest scientist at MAK'IT – University of Montpellier.
+• Andrea P. Sosa Varrotti, Ph.D. in Social Sciences and Rural Studies, researcher in agroecology at the National Scientific and Technical Research Council (CONICET, Argentina), Professor of Sociology at the University of Buenos Aires.
+Visiting scholar at MAK’IT – University of Montpellier

-The Science Bar season is co-produced by the scientific culture departments of the University of Montpellier and its partners: INRAE, INSERM, and IRD.
+The Bar des Sciences season is co-produced by the University of Marseille’s science outreach departments and its partners: INRAE, INSERM, and IRD.